justinmccuff/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This outlines the post-install configuration of the open-source help desk ticketing system.
+OsTicket is a distinguished open-source help desk management solution renowned for its comprehensive suite, encompassing ticket management and IT asset management functionalities.
+Designed to cater to the needs of small and midsize enterprise customers, this system is exclusively deployable in cloud environments. <br />